cmss13-devs/web/rules.md

 - Shooting up medbay at round start.
 - Deliberately OBing the marine frontline.

+## Permanent Removal

+- Permanently removing a player from the round by using brute force is considered as griefing, even if they are belong to a hostile faction.
+- Example to above could be shooting a revivable player's corpse until you rip their head off.
+- Queen's Banishment, Battlefield Executions, Authorized Executions and Warrior's ability, are exceptions to this rule and are evaluated on a case-by-case basis.

 ## End of Round Grief (EORG)

 - End of Round Grief (EORG) is fighting and generating combat logs with friendly players after the round ends and may yield an immediate 3-hour ban without warning.
 Exceptions are between normal enemies, such as Marines and Aliens, Marines and UPP, etc.